Anishinaabe Maanjidowin: The Continued Spirit of Indigenous Studies

 Because of the generosity of many, we are proud to announce that the Anishinaabe Maanjidowin: The Continued Spirit of Indigenous Studies event raised $5000.00 for Akinoomoshin!
 Your investment into Indigenous children’s land-based education will ensure the spirit and intent of looking to the past for the future is realized.
 If you wish to support Akinoomoshin directly, please contact Julia Pegahmagabow, Director, at firstname.lastname@example.org.

 In addition, we have five (5) "The Continued Spirit of Indigenous Studies Legacy Bursaries" of $250 each.
-The funds will be made available immediately to Indigenous students at the University of Sudbury who require emergency funds.
+The funds were made available to Indigenous students at the University of Sudbury who required emergency funds.
 The organizing committee recognizes the current pandemic situation can increase financial challenges, and so with the generosity from the donations to Anishinaabe Maanjidowin, we are happy to be able to assist students in this manner.

 We want to thank our sponsors Laurentian University Faculty of Arts and Indigenous Student Affairs, Bob’s Smoke Shop, Shkagamik-Kwe Health Centre, Wahnipatae First Nation, Mississauga First Nation, Atikameksheng Anishinabek and three anonymous donors.
 And chii-miigwetch to Bob Chiblow and Rhonda Peltier from Mississaugi First Nation for their recent donation towards an additional Emergency Bursary.